 12. Double lock your bike.

-U-locks or heavy chains can be used to attach your bike to a frame base, such as a bike rack or post.
+U-locks or heavy chains can attach your bike to a frame base, such as a bike rack or post.
 To ensure an effective fit, feed the lock through both the frame and not just the front wheel of your bike.

 13. Always be careful when riding a bike in Amsterdam.

-Amsterdam is abundant with biking infrastructure that’s easy for locals and visitors alike to use.
+Amsterdam has abundant biking infrastructure that’s easy for locals and visitors alike.
 It is one of the safest cities to cycle on Earth, but that doesn’t mean it is 100% safe.
-Cycling accidents do happen and could ruin your travel and cycling adventure in Amsterdam.
+Cycling accidents could ruin your travel and cycling adventure in Amsterdam.

 Getting into an accident that you may have caused (if you ignored our advice!) or being a victim of accidents caused by another user of the road might not just ruin your vacation; you could be faced with a large bill for fines, legal fees, or hospital bills.

 You don’t want this nuisance to happen while riding a bike in Amsterdam.
 No sir.
 No ma’am.
 No, thank you, fam.
 You must exercise extra caution when riding a bike in Amsterdam and remain vigilant of your surroundings to avoid accidents, inconvenience, and the possibility of spoiling your trip to the Netherlands.

 This comes at an additional expense, but travel insurance, especially when traveling abroad, is better to have and not need than need and not have.